MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 This extension supports Workspaces; this extension runs either against the client-side JavaScript that is returned from the server, or against the local source code for the client-side JavaScript.

-This is an extension for Visual Studio Code, to extend Visual Studio Code.
-This is not an extension for Edge, to extend Edge.

 For more information, navigate to the [Visual Studio Code overview][DevToolsVSCodeIndex].

-### The \"Microsoft Edge Tools for VS Code\" extension for Visual Studio Code
+### The Microsoft Edge Tools for VS Code extension for Visual Studio Code

-Use the "Microsoft Edge Tools for VS Code" extension for Visual Studio Code to access Microsoft Edge DevTools from within Microsoft Visual Studio Code.
+Use the Microsoft Edge Tools for VS Code extension for Visual Studio Code to access Microsoft Edge DevTools from within Microsoft Visual Studio Code.
 This extension provides access to the **Elements** and **Network** tools of Microsoft Edge DevTools.

 Launch Microsoft Edge from the Debug view of Visual Studio Code.
 Use the Debug view in Visual Studio Code, and access Microsoft Edge DevTools from the Debug view in Visual Studio Code.

 This extension supports Workspaces; this extension runs either against the client-side JavaScript that is returned from the server, or against the local source code for the client-side JavaScript.

-This is an extension for Visual Studio Code, to extend Visual Studio Code.
-This is not an extension for Edge, to extend Edge.

 For more information, navigate to the [Visual Studio Code overview][DevToolsVSCodeIndex].